-For 2021, Sergio finally receives his long overdue chance with one of the sport’s big three teams and aims to build on that winning momentum as he joins title-contenders Red Bull Racing.
+In 2021, Sergio finally received his long overdue chance with one of the sport’s big three teams and aims to build on that winning momentum as he joined title-contenders Red Bull Racing.
 Taking his second race victory in Azerbaijan, Sergio proved a formidable frontrunner with a further four podium finishes - including in front of his home crowd in Mexico City.

 Mike Conway has competed at the pinnacle of endurance racing for seven years.
 As one of Britain’s finest racing exports, he won the infamous Macau Grand Prix in 2006, was selected as Honda Racing’s Formula One test driver in 2007 and became a multiple race-winner in IndyCar.

-Stepping into the top fold of the World Endurance Championship with TOYOTA GAZOO Racing, Mike has claimed eight wins and 25 podiums across his time in the LMP class.
+Stepping into the top fold of the World Endurance Championship with TOYOTA GAZOO Racing, Mike has claimed 11 wins and 31 podiums across his time in the top-flight endurance class.
 In 2020, he achieved a lifelong dream and became World Champion with a stunning season, boasting four wins from eight races and a 100% podium finish record.

-Hailing from Luxembourg, Dylan Pereira takes on the Porsche Mobil 1 Supercup in 2021 as he follows the Formula One roadshow across Europe competing alongside the series' most successful team in history, BWT Lechner Racing.
-Dylan heads into the championship after claiming P2 in 2020 and will be looking to one better this season.
-His Supercup competition completes a busy year for Dylan as he combines this with his FIA World Endurance Championship duties among others.
+Hailing from Luxembourg, Dylan Pereira took on the Porsche Mobil 1 Supercup in 2021 as he followed the Formula One roadshow across Europe competing alongside the series' most successful team in history, BWT Lechner Racing.
+Dylan headed into the championship after claiming P2 in 2020.
+His Supercup competition completed a busy year for Dylan as he combined this with his FIA World Endurance Championship duties among others.

-One of Great Britain's most promising young talents, Ayrton competes in the GB3 Championship in 2021 alongside taking to the international stage at the Sochi round of the FIA Formula 3 Championship.
+One of Great Britain's most promising young talents, Ayrton finished as runner-up in the GB3 Championship in 2021 alongside taking to the international stage at the Sochi round of the FIA Formula 3 Championship.
 A highly-accomplished career in junior formuale has rewarded the 21-year-old with Vice-Champion status in the 2018 British F4 championship and third place in the 2019 BRDC British Formula 3 Championship.

-Josh Steed returns to the Protyre Motorsport Ginetta GT5 Challenge in 2021 as he aims for the overall title with Xentek.
-Having showcased his abilities in 2020 with several podium finishes, Josh now looks to go one better and consistently fight it out at the front of the grid as he tries to make his way up the British Motorsport ladder.
+Josh Steed returned to the Protyre Motorsport Ginetta GT5 Challenge in 2021, aiming for the overall title with Xentek.
+Having showcased his abilities in 2020 with several podium finishes, Josh looked to go one better and consistently fight it out at the front of the grid.

 Oliver Flashman began his racing career at Brentwood Karting at the age of 8, where he showed great promise.
 He competed in the Brentwood Karting junior race league, with multiple dominant championship wins at both the junior and senior level, before progressing into Club 100.
 During his karting campaigns, he amassed a total of 11 championship wins.

-Louis is a 17 year old racing driver from Odiham in Hampshire and is the son of former British Touring Car Championship racer Nick Foster, Louis graduated into car racing on the back of a successful karting career and displayed his talent immediately with securing the Rookie Championship in the 2017 Ginetta Junior Winter Series.
+Louis is an 18 year old racing driver from Odiham in Hampshire and is the son of former British Touring Car Championship racer Nick Foster, Louis graduated into car racing on the back of a successful karting career and displayed his talent immediately with securing the Rookie Championship in the 2017 Ginetta Junior Winter Series.